Universal groups of cellular automata: Introduction

 \section{Introduction}

-Automorphism groups of subshifts have been a topic of much interest in recent years \cite{Ol13,SaTo14,Sa14d,CyKr16a,CoYa14,CyKr15,DoDuMaPe16,DoDuMaPe17,CyFrKrPe16,FrScTa17,Sa16a,Sa17b,BaKaSa16}, with most results dealing with either the case of highly constrained subshifts such as minimal and low-complexity subshifts, or the case of weakly constrained subshifts such as SFTs.
+Automorphism groups of subshifts have been a topic of much interest in recent years \cite{Ol13,SaTo15d,Sa14d,CyKr16a,CoQuYa16,CyKr16b,DoDuMaPe16,DoDuMaPe17,CyFrKrPe18,FrScTa19,Sa16a,Sa19a,BaKaSa16}, with most results dealing with either the case of highly constrained subshifts such as minimal and low-complexity subshifts, or the case of weakly constrained subshifts such as SFTs.
 This paper is about the second case.

 Reversible cellular automata or \emph{RCA} (on a finite alphabet $A$) are the automorphisms, i.e. shift-commuting self-homeomorphisms, of the full shift $A^\Z$, and form a group denoted by $\Aut(A^\Z)$.
 We write this group also as $\RCA(A)$, and as $\RCA(|A|)$ up to isomorphism.
-Since this group is not finitely-generated \cite{BoLiRu88}, from the perspective of geometric group theory it is of interest to try to understand its finitely-generated subgroups.
+Since this group is not finitely generated \cite{BoLiRu88}, from the perspective of geometric group theory it is of interest to try to understand its finitely generated subgroups.
 In this paper, we construct ``universal'' such subgroups, with a maximal set of finitely-generated subgroups.

 A simple way to construct RCA is the technique of partitioned cellular automata.
 Fix a Cartesian product decomposition $A = B_1 \times B_2 \times \cdots \times B_k$ of the finite alphabet $A$.
 The \emph{partial shifts} shift one of the tracks with respect to this decomposition of the alphabet, e.g. identifying $x \in A^\Z$ as $(y^1, y^2, \cdots, y^k) \in B_1^\Z \times B_2^\Z \times \cdots \times B_k^\Z$ in an obvious way, we map $\sigma_1(y^1, y^2, \cdots, y^k) = (\sigma(y^1), y^2, ..., y^k)$ where $\sigma$ is the usual shift map, and similarly we allow shifting the other tracks independently.
 The \emph{symbol permutations} apply the same permutation of $A$ in each position of $x \in A^\Z$.
 These maps are reversible, and thus any composition of them is as well.